signalpillar/ddm-doc-generator/README.md

 # ddm-doc

-Tool to generate documentation for adapter and related jobs Example,
+Tool to generate documentation for adapter and related jobs Currently only mardown template is used for the documentation

+Example,
 `java -jar ddm-doc.jar -cm <path-to-class-model> -pp <path-to-packages> <adapter-id1> <adapter-id2> > doc.md`